jmmccasland/guides/source/localizable/tutorial/acceptance-test.md

 ```

 Running `ember test --server` will now show 7 failing tests (out of 15).
-Each of the 6 tests we setup above will fail, plus one JSHint test will fail saying, `assert is defined but never used`.
+Each of the 6 tests we setup above will fail, plus one ESLint test will fail saying, `assert is defined but never used`.
 The tests above fail because QUnit requires at least one check for a specific condition
 (known as an `assert`).